kawaaii-programming/KarenKujou-Bot/README.md

 ## Commands

 There are a lot of command that you can use, and they can be quite confusing if you never used a discord bot before.
-If you wanna know more about to use and setup Anzu?
+If you wanna know more about to use and setup Karen?
 Make sure to check out the documentations.

 ## Authors